officialprakashkumarsingh/ahamai-api/README.md

 - `claude-sonnet-4`
 - `Kimi K2` (via OpenRouter)

-The Worker reads `OPENROUTER_API_KEY` from its environment to contact OpenRouter.
+The Worker contacts OpenRouter using the embedded API key.
 Clients only need the Worker API key (`ahamaibyprakash25`).